 We already have raspberry muffins, by far the most popular in this blog.
 And the finger-licking lemon poppy seed muffins.

 These are a mix of both, with intense lemon flavor and tangy raspberries in the batter.
-Adding a crumb topping and lemon glaze makes them memorable.
+Adding a crumb or streusel topping and lemon glaze makes them memorable.

 They're crunchy, soft, moist, very flavorful and simple to make.